chinichilla/emoji_reformatter/README.md

-# Bulk Emoji Renamer
+# Bulk Emoji Reformatter

 Guide to export and import your custom emojis from one slack workspace to another without being an admin.
-This renamer currently supports jpg, gif, and png.
+This reformatter currently supports jpg, gif, and png.
 Let me know if you'd like more file types, and I'll update the python function.

 ### Export Your Emojis in Bulk from the Old Workspace